fabric8io/ipaas-quickstarts/quickstart/karaf/camel-rest-sql/ReadMe.md

+# Karaf Camel Log QuickStart

 This quickstart demonstrates how to use SQL via JDBC along with Camel's REST DSL to expose a RESTful API.

+### Building

+The example can be built with

+    mvn clean install

+### Running the example locally

+The example can be run locally using the following Maven goal:

+    mvn camel:run

+### Running the example in fabric8

+It is assumed a running Kubernetes platform is already running.
+If not you can find details how to [get started](http://fabric8.io/guide/getStarted/index.html).

+The example must be built first using

+    mvn clean install docker:build

+Then the example can be deployed using:

+    mvn fabric8:json fabric8:apply

+When the example runs in fabric8, you can use the OpenShift client tool to inspect the status

+To list all the running pods:

+    oc get pods

+Then find the name of the pod that runs this quickstart, and output the logs from the running pods with:

+    oc logs <name of pod>

+You can also use the fabric8 [web console](http://fabric8.io/guide/console.html) to manage the running pods, and view logs and much more.

 ### Accessing the rest service